damianszczepanik/maven-cucumber-reporting/README.md

 [![Maven Dependencies](https://www.versioneye.com/user/projects/55d0942d15ff9b00220000f6/badge.svg)](https://www.versioneye.com/user/projects/55d0942d15ff9b00220000f6?child=summary)

-Maven mojo for the cucumber-reporting - put this into your pom.xml and run mvn clean install or mvn clean test and cucumber reports will be generated in target/cucumber-html-reports
+Maven mojo for the cucumber-reporting - put this into your pom.xml and run `mvn verify` and cucumber reports will be generated in `target/cucumber-html-reports`

 Read more about the project and configuration here: [maven-cucumber-reports](https://github.com/damianszczepanik/cucumber-reporting)